redavis22/polly_movie/README.md

 # polly_movie
 Amazon Polly will use different voices to act out movie scripts you provide

-Found a simple movie script parser on this post: http://ask.metafilter.com/274007/Parsing-movie-TV-scripts
+Found a simple movie script parser on this post (thanks to neckro23): http://ask.metafilter.com/274007/Parsing-movie-TV-scripts

 Connected it to Julien Simon's PollyApi module: